mczhu/scopos/README.md

 This is my Insight Data Science project.

-## Prepare the job posting database
+## Prepare your own job posting database

 Currently the job database used by http://scopos.link only includes data scientist/engineer jobs in New York.
 To prepare your own job database: